wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 Primary changes (critical):

-- Implement or confirm the ability to pull LIMS information from MLWH for Elembio runs to generate the NPG samplesheet, keyed by `id_run` and also by `batch_id` / `id_flowcell_lims` where present.
+- Implement or confirm the ability to pull LIMS information from MLWH for Elembio runs to generate the NPG samplesheet, keyed primarily by `id_flowcell_lims` / batch id from the Elembio flowcell tables, with `id_run` used only for run-record context or secondary lookup where required.
 - Confirm the final Elembio analysis layout matches loader expectations.
 - Confirm tag-zero handling is acceptable.
 - Confirm product linking behaviour when batch id is missing.